 Brinavess was approved by Health Canada in March 2017 for the rapid conversion of recent onset atrial fibrillation ("AF") to sinus rhythm in adults, for non-surgery patients with AF of seven days or less and for use in post-cardiac surgery patients with AF of three days or less.
 The approval from Health Canada included a requirement that Cardiome conduct a post marketing study, which the Company will now satisfy.
 The proposed study design is a retrospective observational registry conducted in patients receiving Brinavess in Canada.
 The study will characterize prescription practices and the profile of patients receiving Brinavess and will assess the safety of Brinavess in the Canadian real-world setting.
 Cipher did submit data from the European post marketing study (SPECTRUM) to Health Canada as part of the post marketing safety requirement.
 Data from this real world study did not indicate any new or heightened safety signals.
 On January 30, 2020, Health Canada agreed to postpone the commitment of a Canadian Registry study due to feasibility concerns associated with current limited market uptake of Brinavess® in Canada and, therefore, restricted ability to enroll patients.
 However, should market conditions improve, Cipher's commitment to conduct the Canadian Registry Study may be reconsidered.
 Health Canada maintained the requirement for a Drug Utilization Survey.
 That survey will be addressed once market conditions improve.
+Five Canadian patents have been issued for Brinavess® the latest expiring in 2031.

 The Company acquired the exclusive Canadian rights to Brinavess as part of the acquisition of the Canadian business portfolio of Cardiome and re-launched Brinavess in October 2018.
-Correvio supplies finished product to the Company.
+Correvio Pharma Corp. ("Correvio") supplies finished product to the Company.